-Nested transaction systems have been explored in a number of recent research projects (e.g., see [8, 23, 21, 1, 7]) as a means for organizing computations in distributed systems.
-Like ordinary transactions, nested transactions provide a simple construct for masking the effects of concurrency and failures.
+Nested transaction systems have been explored in a number of recent research projects (e.g., see [1], [8], [9], [21], and [23]) as a means for organizing computations in distributed systems.
+Nested transactions, like ordinary transactions, provide a simple construct for masking the effects of concurrency and failures.
 Nested transactions extend the usual notion of transactions [3] to permit concurrency within a single transaction.
 They also provide a greater degree of fault-tolerance by isolating a transaction from the failures of its descendants.

 In distributed systems, various factors, including node crashes and network delays, can result in orphan computations-subcomputations that continue to run even though their results are no longer needed.
-For example, in the Argus system [8], a node making a remote request may give up because a network partition or some other problem prevents it from communicating with the other node.
+For example, in the Argus system [9], a node making a remote request may give up because a network partition or some other problem prevents it from communicating with the other node.
 This may leave a process running at the called node; this process is an orphan.
 The orphan runs as a descendant of the transaction that made the call.
 Since the caller gives up by aborting the transaction that made the call, the orphan will not have any permanent effects on the observed state of the shared data.

-As discussed in [9, 16, 17], even if a system is designed to prevent orphans from permanently affecting shared data, orphans are still undesirable, for two reasons.
+As discussed in [10] and [17], even if a system is designed to prevent orphans from permanently affecting shared data, orphans are still undesirable, for two reasons.
 First, they waste resources: they use processor cycles, and may also hold locks, causing other computations to be delayed.
 Second, they may see inconsistent states of the shared data.
 For example, a transaction might read data at two nodes, with some invariant relating the values of the different data objects.
 If the transaction reads data at one of the nodes and then becomes an orphan, another transaction could change the data at both nodes before the orphan reads the data at the second node.
 This could happen, for example, because the first node learns that the transaction has aborted and releases its locks.
-While the inconsistencies seen by an orphan should not have any permanent effect on the shared data in the system, they can cause strange behavior if the orphan interacts with the external world; this can make programs difficult to design and debug.
+Although the inconsistencies seen by an orphan should not have any permanent effect on the shared data in the system, they can cause strange behavior if the orphan interacts with the external world; this can make programs difficult to design and debug.
 Several algorithms have been proposed to prevent orphans from seeing inconsistent information.
 Early work in the area includes [19], which describes algorithms for detecting and eliminating orphans that arise because of node crashes.
 Nelson's work did not assume an underlying transaction mechanism, so it was difficult to assign simple semantics to abandoned computations.
-Recent work [24, 9, 16, 17] has studied orphans in the context of a nested transaction system, in which an abandoned computation can be aborted, preventing it from having any effect on the state of the system.
-The goal of the algorithms in [24, 9, 16, 17] is to detect and eliminate orphans before they can see inconsistent information.
+Recent work [10, 17, 24] has studied orphans in the context of a nested transaction system, in which an abandoned computation can be aborted, preventing it from having any effect on the state of the system.
+The goal of the algorithms in [10], [17], and [24] is to detect and eliminate orphans before they can see inconsistent information.

 1.1.
-New Results

-In this paper we give formal descriptions and correctness proofs for the two orphan management algorithms in [9] and [16, 17].
-The algorithm in [9] is currently in use in the Argus system.
-Our proofs are completely rigorous, yet quite simple.
+NEW RESULTS.
+In this paper, we give formal descriptions and correctness proofs for the two orphan management algorithms in [10] and [17].
+The algorithm in [10] is currently in use in the Argus system.1 Our proofs are completely rigorous, yet straightforward.
 In addition, both the presentations and the proofs follow the intuitions that the designers have used in describing the algorithms.
 Although the two algorithms appear to be quite different, our proofs show that the fundamental concepts underlying them are very similar; in fact, each can be regarded as an implementation of the same high-level algorithm.